-You may have seen advertisements on television touting new internet-based security systems for the home.
-One popular system is called "Always Home".
-Basically it is a doorbell hooked to a camera and microphone that in turn connects with one's iPhone.
-When someone rings the doorbell, that person's image is displayed on the homeowner's iPhone and the homeowner is able to talk to the would-be visitor and vice-versa.
-If the would-be visitor looks suspicious, the clever homeowner who happens to be at work can pretend to be at home bathing the children and thus indisposed, or can indicate that the police are being called, etc. Invariably the intruder, now caught on camera, hurries away.
-And all this can be yours if you'd but click on ring.com but it might cost you more than \$49.95!
+So, you may have seen advertisements on television about these new internet-based security systems you can buy for your homes.
+One popular system is called "Always Home" and it is basically a doorbell with a camera and microphone that connects with one's iPhone.
+When someone rings the doorbell, his or her image is displayed on the homeowner's iPhone and the homeowner is able to talk to the would-be visitor and vice-versa.
+If the would-be visitor looks suspicious, the clever homeowner who happens to be at work can pretend to be home bathing the children or can indicate that the cops are being called, etc.

+Invariably the intruder, now caught on camera, hurries away.
+All this can be yours if you'd but click on ring.com but it might cost you more than \$49.95!

-We live in a world where we feel the need to protect what is ours.
-Even in neighborhoods deemed safe, home burglary is all too common, and so we take steps to protect our families from intruders as well as the possessions and keepsakes we hold near and dear.
-If you've experienced a break-in, then you know it is a scary experience.
-So, it's no wonder that people are on the outlook to protect themselves.
+We live in a world where we have to protect what is ours.
+Even in neighborhoods deemed safe, home burglary is all too common and so we take steps to protect our families from intruders and to protect the possessions and keepsakes we hold near and dear.
+If you've ever been broken into, it is a scary experience and so it's no wonder that people are on the outlook to protect themselves.

 Let's take another example, on-line security.
-Recently the nation was rocked to learn that a massive amount of personal data, held in digital custody by Equifax, was breeched.
+Recently, we were rocked by news that massive amounts of our data, held in digital custody by Equifax, was breeched.
+Inasmuch as Equifax was the repository of millions of people's credit information, this breech was very serious indeed.
 In the wake of this revelation, many were angry.
-How could a firm as resourced as Equifax have failed to protect this data?
-And why didn't Equifax let its customers know about this sooner so they could take immediate steps to protect themselves.
+How could a firm as big as Equifax have failed to protect this data?
+And when it was breeched, why didn't it let its customers know so that they could take immediate steps to protect themselves.

 Yet another example.
 During World War II there was a catch phrase, "Loose lips sink ships".
-It meant, "Beware of unguarded talk."
-So, if a parent learned of the whereabouts of troops or ships in a letter from a solider or sailor and then shared this information with others, that parent have endangered the safety of American forces.
+It meant, beware of unguarded talk.
+So, if a parent learned of the whereabouts of troops or ships from a family member in the armed services and spoke freely about this to others - that parents could be unwittingly endangering the safety of American forces.
 In a post 9-11 world, the byword is "If you see something, say something."
-We are to be on the outlook for suspicious packages, unattended luggage, or people who look like they're up to no good.
+So, we are to be on the outlook for suspicious packages, unattended luggage, or people who look like they're up to no good.
 Watchfulness.
 We need to watch what we say.
 We need to be on the outlook for threats to life and limb.